PhoenixSmaug/hashi/README.md

 ### Lazy Constraints

 In practice, however, the polynomial size connectivity encoding is slower than the dynamically constructed lazy connectivity constraints presented in [[2]](https://arxiv.org/abs/1905.00973).
 Altough we can obtain a highly efficient Hashiwokakero solver if we combine the based model presented here with lazy connectivity constraints, which is implemented as `solveLazy(file::String)` in the Julia code.
-To demonstrate that, we compare the average runtime our lazy-solve with the runtime of the CLLV model from [[2]](https://arxiv.org/abs/1905.00973) on the common [dataset](https://w1.cirrelt.ca/~vidalt/resources/Hashi_Puzzles.zip) they provided.
+To demonstrate that, we compare the average runtime of our lazy-solve with the runtime of the CLLV model from [[2]](https://arxiv.org/abs/1905.00973) on the common [dataset](https://w1.cirrelt.ca/~vidalt/resources/Hashi_Puzzles.zip) they provided.

 <div align="center">